Spyder-Academy/spyderacademy/content/education/the-butler/index.md

 ]
 +++

-The Butler is a bullish reversal of a 9ema rejection and should signal support of the 9ema and move for a leg higher.
+The Butler is a bullish trend reversal off a 9ema rejection and should signal support of the 9ema and move for a leg higher.
 This setup provides a support zone below entry that acts as a stop and invalidates the trade.
 A bullish reversal with support provides a solid Risk:Reward ratio(R:R) on these setups.
 Typically traded on the 5-minute chart, The Butler is also valid on other timeframes.

 ![](images/main.png)